ryzo95/Milestone-Project-1/README.md

 <h2>Known Bugs</h2>
 On mobile dvices the lineup content becomes squashed and looks untidy as a result.
 On mobile devices the submission form of the "Newsletter" page extends into the section below further impeding the use of the form on mobile devices.

+<h2>Solved Bugs</h2>
+Added external container to ticket section of site, all P element became affected by the change.
+Solved by targeting each with unique identifiers.<br>
+Unknown error caused Newsltter submission form to push out of the section and into the next, along with the pushing down of the introduction paragraph.
+Solved by using unique identifiers for both and adjusting padding and margins.

 <h2>Deployment</h2>
 GitHub Pages